 This solution is simple and generic enough that it can be used across a variety of tasks and it hasn’t let us down since.

 Like what we are doing?
-Sign up to use HyperTrack and build location tracking features!
+Sign up to build movement-aware applications with HyperTrack!

 Subscribe to HyperTrack Blog: Imagine.
 Build.
 Repeat.